 Derrick Campbell, Guitar Teacher

 I’ve been playing the guitar for twenty-eight years now, and studied with a variety of teachers including Bob Ferguson and Michael Harris.
 I began teaching guitar lessons when I was a sophomore at Wright State University in Dayton, Ohio.
 I graduated with a B.A. in Communications and then moved to the Boston area in 1997 and began working full time as a guitar teacher within a few months.
 Since then, I’ve also played in a variety of original and cover bands, and written a number of songs of my own.
 I’m working on recording these as instrumentals with my home studio.

 Prior to the pandemic, I played in a cover band called Element 78.
 We played out every weekend, and have played at places like the Hard Rock Cafe at Foxwoods Casino, and the Boston Harborfest Concert at City Hall Plaza.
 The singer and I did acoustic shows as well, which were a lot of fun.
 In 2023, I started performing with an acoustic duo and have been doing 1-2 shows a month in Springfield.

 Last year, I contacted Ted Norris, the singer in an original band I was in some years back, and we started collaborating on recording the songs we did back then and started working on some new songs.
 He’s in Virginia, so we used Garageband projects to record the basic tracks, and then hired session drummers and mixing engineers from Airgigs.com.
-Below are the first four songs we’ve finished if you’d like to take a listen . . .
+Below is the completed album we’ve finished if you’d like to take a listen . . .